When it comes to returning to work after a break, it can be overwhelming. We're looking at how coaching when returning to work can help.

 How to stay relevant in the changing world of work

-In this increasingly digital-focused age, one of the most important steps when returning to work is to ensure that you are visible to recruiters online.
-It is vital that you are ‘marketing’ yourself and your skill set in an engaging and professional manner.
+In this increasingly digital-focused age, one of the most important steps that will be part of your coaching when returning to work is to ensure that you are visible to recruiters online.
+It is vital that you are ‘marketing’ yourself and your skillset in an engaging and professional manner.

 A recent article posted by employment website Glassdoor.com revealed that 80% of recruiters will research and vet a candidate’s social media and LinkedIn, and according to this survey, 46% of recruiters said they often eliminate a person based on their online presence alone.

 The importance of a professional online profile in the digital age

 Did you know that a staggering 590 million people have accounts on LinkedIn?
 David Petherick, aka Doctor LinkedIn is a leading Linkedin expert.
 He says that missing out on this opportunity to showcase your skills will impact the opportunities afforded to you.